dsoprea/PySvn/svn/resources/README.rst

 - cat
 - diff
 - diff_summary
+- status
+- add
+- commit
+- update

+In addition, there is also an "admin" class (`svn.admin.Admin`) that provides a `create` method with which to create repositories.

 **You are more than welcome to submit pull-requests to add more support for additional subcommands.**